 Dominican requires a minimum of 60 hours of volunteer work.
 At least 40 hours must be under the supervision of an OTR, and within two years of the program's start date.
 You may complete a maximum of 20 hours in a human services setting under the supervision of a non-OTR.

 Submit a resume with your application.
 Your resume must include an "Other Relevant Work Experience" section to account for experience related to the OT profession.
 This should not include the volunteer experience that you submitted on the volunteer form.

 We require a minimum of two letters of recommendation to be submitted through the application.
 The salutation for the letters should be: "Dear Occupational Therapy Admissions Committee."
 Please do not ask individuals to contact the committee directly on your behalf as these recommendations will not be considered.

-We do not have a minimum score requirement, but we do require all candidates to submit their scores.
-Please use the Dominican University of California OTCAS (code 4107) when indicating your program as a score recipient.
+GRE scores are optional.
+If you do submit scores, please use the Dominican University of California OTCAS (code 4107) when indicating your program as a score recipient.
 The Educational Testing Service (ETS) will transmit official GRE scores electronically to OTCAS.

 - Prerequisite Courses